hanokhaloni/PatternAndPractices/ProjectTemplate/Readme.md

 ### Use cases

-/<A couple of use cases that tell what the product does.
+\<A couple of use cases that tell what the product does.
 Try to add main use cases here.>

 ### Glossary and terms